-Priority A - Children in Public Care (looked after children and previously looked after children.
+Priority A - Looked after children and previously looked after children.
 Previously looked after children are children who immediately after being looked after became subject to an adoption, child arrangement, or special guardianship order). (see additional notes)

 Priority B - Children in receipt of the mobility component of the Disability Living Allowance in respect of a physical disability and who live within the Greater Bath Consortium (GBC).